dkbalachandar/effective-java-notes/README.md

 This is a summary of the book "Effective Java" wrote by Joshua Bloch.
 The below are my personal notes and I hope it's not a copyright infringement.
 If it is, please contact me in order to remove this from github.

+I have not included all the items but will do it gradually.

 ### Chapter 2: Creating and Destroying Objects

 This chapter concerns creating and destroying objects.
 When and how to create them, when and how to avoid creating them, how to ensure they are destroyed in a timely manner, and how to manage any cleanup actions that must precede their destruction.